Fall/Winter Fashion

 These are the stand-alone tops that inject your personal style into your wardrobe.
 Think lightweight sweaters, graphic tees, blouses with fun sleeves, etc. They usually have more details than your base layers, and they’re interesting enough to wear without a top layer… although they can sometimes double as base layers.

 I love thermal tops and cotton sweaters for casual looks and printed blouses for when I want to level up.
 If you like to be on trend, consider adding a sweater vest to your closet this fall.
-Henley style necklines on both tops and sweaters are big right now as well.
+Johnny collar necklines on both tops and sweaters are big right now as well.

 As far as colors go, neutrals are still on trend, but we’re seeing more color coming into play as well, and of course autumnal colors are always on point at this time of year.